-If your sponsoring company does not provide local medical insurance, find out from your insurance company if your pharmaceutical purchases abroad are covered by your home medical insurance.
+If your sponsoring company does not provide international medical insurance, find out from your insurance company if your pharmaceutical purchases abroad are covered by your medical insurance.
 Once you have been to Indonesia and know what is available, you will have a better idea of what medications you must purchase during home leave trips in the future.

 Local pharmacies (apotik)

-Pharmacies are also found in all hospitals and major medical clinics or group practices, but it is harder to get medications from these pharmacies without seeing a doctor in practice there first.
+Pharmacies are also found in all hospitals and major medical clinics or group practices, but it is harder to get medications from these pharmacies without seeing a doctor in the practice first.
 In generally, they will not fill prescriptions from sources outside of the practice.

 Obtaining medications from abroad

-Some additional cautions
+Some additional notes

 Irrespective of where you obtain your medication from, please double-check before you leave that you have been prescribed the correct medication.
 If in doubt, ask to have a look at the medication's accompanying MIMS literature to confirm that you have been given the correct generic medication, as it may be under a different trade name.
-If you are unsure, ask to speak to the pharmacist again or call your medical advisor.
+If you are unsure, ask to speak to the pharmacist again or call your medical adviser.
 This is important because most pharmacies will not allow you to return medication once it has been dispensed and paid for.

 Local drugs may use different names

-Most apotik have a English-language directory (entitled IIMS or MIMS) which lists all the medications available in Indonesia by brand name, manufacturer and chemical name.
+Most apotik have a English-language directory (entitled IIMS or MIMS) which lists all the medications available in Indonesia by brand name, manufacturer and generic chemical name.
 You can often look through that with the pharmacist (apoteker) and determine the local equivalents for drugs from home.
 If the drug isn't listed in MIMS, then it probably isn't available in Indonesia!

 Most prescription medications are sold for cheaper prices in Indonesia than overseas, as pricing is based on the local market's ability to pay.
 If the drug that you are asking for should be sold with a prescription and you don't have one, you may be asked for your name and address so that the apotik can account for who they sold the medications to.

 While it is possible in most apotik to ask for a drug and get it without a local prescription, there is a clear danger in self-medication and doctors do not advise it.
-It is common for Indonesians to ask the pharmacist for a copy of the prescription (kopi resep) when they have a prescription filled, and store it against an future occurrence of the same symptoms/illness.
+It is common for Indonesians to ask the pharmacist for a copy of the prescription (kopi resep) when they have a prescription filled, and store it against a future occurrence of the same symptoms/illness.

 Obtaining medications in remote locations

 If you are traveling to a remote location in Indonesia, it can be VERY hard to get ANY type of medication due to extremely limited local resources.
-If you are planning on traveling outside major population centers or off the islands of Java or Bali, it is highly advised to take a stock of basic medications with you as local clinic resources will be non-existent!
+If you are planning on traveling outside major population centers or off the islands of Java or Bali, it is highly advised to take a stock of basic medications with you as local clinic resources may be non-existent!